The Book of Thel

 On the upper left you see a representation of the Heavenly Realm.

-Homer wrote about the Cave of the Nymphs in the 13th book of the Odyssey:
+Homer wrote about the Cave of the Nymphs in the 13th Book of the Odyssey:

 Blake loved the looms and used them repeatedly in his prophecies; in his larger prophecies he described the "nymphs" as vicious wicked women; in fact there are pages of these wicked women.

-(The feminine of course connotes the earthly (under the moon), and the masculine heavenly (under the sun) (As offensive as this may be to many readers, I don't know any help for it.
+(The feminine of course connotes the earthly (under the moon), and the masculine heavenly (under the sun) - As offensive as this may be to many readers, I don't know any help for it.
 It might be considered the guideline that men used in their subjugation of women.
 Blake wasn't responsible; he adopted all the ancient symbols, including this one.)

-Blake's picture portrays the two realms, connected by two passsages, sometimes called gates or bars or stairs.
+Blake's picture portrays the two realms, connected by two passages, sometimes called gates or bars or stairs.
 The picture shows them as stairs.
 The prominent gate on the right, called the northern bar, is especially rich in symbols that Blake used over and over as he wrote, etched, drew and painted.

 Immediately to the left of the northern gate is the southern gate of 'return' where worthy mortals ascend into the higher realm of immortality.